Seawater treatment - seawater desalination

-Sea water is used to treat for drinking, agricultural, industrial and recreational purposes.
-One of the methods of sweetening and purifying seawater is the use of reverse osmosis (RO).
-By using reverse osmosis RO in a seawater desalter, water with a salinity of less than 500 mg / lit can be produced from seawater.
+Sea water desalination is used to treat seawater for drinking, agricultural, industrial and recreational purposes.
+One of the methods of treatment and purifying seawater is the use of reverse osmosis (RO).
+By using reverse osmosis in a seawater desalination, water with a salinity of less than 500 mg / lit can be produced from seawater.

-The use of seawater in seawater treatment by reverse osmosis, with regard to the initial cost of investment, and with regard to the ease of use of other sewage treatment methods, such as distillation and MED, are of prime importance.
+The use of seawater desalination by reverse osmosis, with regard to the initial cost of investment, and with regard to the ease of use of other sea water treatment methods, such as distillation and MED, are of prime importance.
 The cost of exploiting RO seawater desalination includes the cost of electricity and its chemicals.

-TARHOKAR engineering company in designing, manufacturing and installing of seawater desalination plant in sewage treatment with RO reverse osmosis has a successful implementation history and has been able to purify seawater for industrial use.
+TARHOKAR Engineering Company in designing, manufacturing and installing of seawater desalination plant in with reverse osmosis has a successful implementation experience and has been able to purify seawater for industrial use.
 In seawater, pre-treatment, chemical injection, flushing, reverse, and CIP are also used.

-There are similar components in the water desalinator, such as the RO reverse osmosis package.
-Sewage sweetening equipment and facilities are divided into 2 sections of pre-treatment equipment and reverse osmosis equipment.
+There are similar components in the water desalination, such as the reverse osmosis package.
+Sewage treatment equipment and facilities are divided into 2 sections of pre-treatment equipment and reverse osmosis equipment.
 The major difference between the seawater desalination unit and seawater water treatment with the reverse osmosis package RO is in the salinity and turbidity of the inlet water to them.

 Due to the fact that seawater is 2 to 4 percent salinity and turbidity, suspended particles and marine organisms are abundant in it, it should choose pre-treatment equipment and reverse osmosis RO in proportion to the quality of seawater.